 ChironAI CDSFull capabilities inventory

-Roughly thirty decision-support capabilities, grouped by where they live in the consultation workflow.
+Roughly forty decision-support capabilities — not a menu you operate by hand, but the toolkit Chiron reaches into as it runs the encounter, calling each through a visible, named tool-call and drafting the result for attestation.
+They are grouped below by where they live in the consultation workflow.
 For specialty-depth treatment of any group, follow the specialty link in that section.
 The clinician remains the decision-maker on every output.

 Pre-visit